Fredricknjeri/Flatten-OpenZeppelin-ERC20/README.md

 # compiler type: SINGLE FILE / CONCATENANTED METHOD

 It can be extended by adding the contract code after the last line.
-Use remix.ethereum.org to the the smart contract
+Use remix.ethereum.org to test the smart contract.